History of Israel (1948–present): The mid-1980s

 In September 1983 Begin resigned and was succeeded by Yitzhak Shamir as prime minister.
 The 1984 election was inconclusive, and led to a power sharing agreement between Shimon Peres of the Alignment (44 seats) and Shamir of Likud (41 seats).
 Peres was prime minister from 1984 to 1986 and Shamir from 1986 to 1988.
 In 1984, continual discrimination against Sephardi Ultra-Orthodox Jews by the Ashkenazi Ultra-Orthodox establishment led political activist Aryeh Deri to leave the Agudat Israel party and join former chief Rabbi Ovadia Yosef in forming Shas, a new party aimed at the non-Ashkenazi Ultra-Orthodox vote.
 The party won 4 seats in the first election it contested and over the next twenty years was the third largest party in the Knesset.
 Shas established a nationwide network of free Sephardi Orthodox schools.

 In 1984, during a severe famine in Ethiopia, 8,000 Ethiopian Jews were secretly transported to Israel.
 By July 1985 Israel's inflation, buttressed by complex index linking of salaries, had reached 480% per annum and was the highest in the world.
 Peres introduced emergency control of prices and cut government expenditure successfully bringing inflation under control.
 The currency (known as the old Israeli shekel) was replaced and renamed the Israeli new shekel at a rate of 1,000 old shkalim = 1 new shekel.
 In October 1985 Israel responded to a Palestinian terrorist attack in Cyprus by bombing the PLO headquarters in Tunis.
-In 1986 Natan Sharansky, a famous Russian human rights activist and Zionist refusenik (denied an exit visa), was released from the Gulag in return for two Soviet spies.
+In 1986 Natan Sharansky, a famous Russian human rights activist and Zionist refusenik, was released from the prison in return for two Soviet spies.